St Louis Mural Project

 Titled ALL HEART, this mural is one of two to be installed in Ward 2 this summer.
 It highlights Ward 2’s greatest asset, the people who live and work here.
 As a 20+ year resident of Ward 2, I know firsthand the love we have for this Ward, this city and each other.

-As the artist, I am relying on the community to nominate individuals they feel reflect the spirit of the Ward and the neighborhoods within it.
-(Bevo Mill, Boulevard Heights, Princeton Heights and St. Louis Hills.)
-I also want to include submissions from groups who may have barriers to participation.
+The bright background colors reflect the vibrancy of the community.
+Strategic color and flower arrangement composes a heart graphic, symbolic of the heart of this community.
 It is imperative to represent the diversity of the community, as well as reflect our immigrant legacy.
-From the early French, German and Dutch to the arrival of people from Bosnia, Mexico, Africa, the Middle East, Asia and more, Ward 2 was not only built by immigrants but is also sustained by them.
+From the early French, German and Dutch to the arrival of people from Bosnia, Mexico, Africa, the Middle East, Asia and more, Ward 2 was not only built by immigrants but is also grown and sustained by them.

 Visitors to the 28 murals throughout the city will be exposed to positive aspects of St. Louis.
 This particular mural will highlight the people who live and work here; shining a light on the diversity of cultures, races, ages, genders, etc. and more importantly, their shared heart for the city.
 The history and diversity of these residents will transform into a tangible asset instilling neighborhood pride.
 Area businesses will enjoy the economic boost the visitors bring.
 Newcomers and visitors will see faces to which they can relate and feel more welcome and open to explore what the Ward and city offers.